rajeshark/discoverdollar-devops-assignment/README.md

 # step 1-  prepare the docker file ,.dockergitignore,docker-compose.yaml
-.dockerinore - prevent copying unnneccesy files into images such as node_modules ,.*logs ,.idea etc do this image became small and which makes build and depoly faster docker-compose.yaml -used to manage ,define and run multiconatiner app together . here wec define each container as service ,here we also careted custom network that is default on bridge network for conatiner communition also we attching data volumes to mangodb conatiner for dat persistence sothat data remains in volume even after container restart ,stoped or removed, here total four containers -ngnix-reverse-proxy/nginx stable  image in docker compose
+.dockerinore - prevent copying unnneccesy files into images such as node_modules ,.*logs ,.idea etc do this image became small and which makes build and depoly faster docker-compose.yaml -used to manage ,define and run multiconatiner app together . here wec define each container as service ,here we also careted custom network that is default on bridge network for conatiner communition also we attching data volumes to mangodb conatiner for dat persistence sothat data remains in volume even after container restart ,stoped or removed, . also restting restart policy unless-stoped  so the unless we stop manulaly it keeps running  automatically even docker daemon crash and restart , hostmachine  restart here total four containers -ngnix-reverse-proxy/nginx stable  image in docker compose
                             frontend/dockerfile
                             backend/dockerfile
-                            mango db/stable mango image in docker-compose
+                            mango db/stable mango image in docker-compose update the forntend code services/tutorial.service.ts to const baseUrl = '/api/tutorials'; this is base  api url for frontend to connnect backend

 # stpe 2 push the code to github empty repo
 using  - git init
         -git add .